MicrosoftDocs/win32/desktop-src/TaskSchd/repetitionpattern-stopatdurationend.md

 ---
 title: RepetitionPattern.StopAtDurationEnd property
-description: For scripting, gets or sets a Boolean value that indicates if a running instance of the task is stopped at the end of the repetition pattern duration. ms.assetid: 'a43b5b32-a496-4f59-89f2-4b8566332e03'
+description: For scripting, gets or sets a Boolean value that indicates if a running instance of the task is stopped at the end of the repetition pattern duration. ms.assetid: a43b5b32-a496-4f59-89f2-4b8566332e03
+keywords:
+- StopAtDurationEnd property Task Scheduler
-keywords: ["StopAtDurationEnd property Task Scheduler", "StopAtDurationEnd property Task Scheduler , RepetitionPattern object", "RepetitionPattern object Task Scheduler , StopAtDurationEnd property"]
+- StopAtDurationEnd property Task Scheduler , RepetitionPattern object
+- RepetitionPattern object Task Scheduler , StopAtDurationEnd property
 topic_type:
 - apiref
 api_name: